sorokod/hash-benchmarks/README.md

 > java -jar target/benchmarks.jar HashingBenchmark -wi 7 -i 7  -f 1 -p dataFile=data\words.txt
 ```
 ## Results
-The words.txt file contains 109583 distinct words, each result (*Score* in jmh-speak) is the average time in milliseconds it took to process **all of the words in the file**.
+The words.txt file contains 109583 distinct words, in the following JMH output, each result (*Score* in jmh-speak) is the average time in milliseconds it took to process **all of the words in the file**.

 ```
 Benchmark                         (dataFile)  Mode  Cnt   Score   Error  Units